IPCS INCHEM Home

 Chemical dangers

 The solution in water is a strong base.
-It reacts violently with acid and is corrosive.
-Reacts violently with strong oxidants and mercury.
+Reacts violently with acids, strong oxidants, mercury and chlorine.
 This generates fire and explosion hazard.
+This produces irritating and toxic gases including nitrogen oxides.
 Attacks aluminium, copper, zinc alloys, galvanized surfaces and plastic.

 Formula: (CH3)2NH / C2H7N